How do I import data into WriteUpp?

 You'll then see the mapping headings appear, which allow you to map each column to the appropriate field in WriteUpp.

 Use these headings to identify what field your information relates to.
-You also have the option to "ignore" columns, if they include data which can't or you don't wish to import.
+You also have the option to "ignore" columns, if they include data which you can't or you don't wish to import.

 Once all columns have been mapped, click on the green Import button and confirm that you want to proceed.
 Alternatively, if you need to correct any data click on Back, make the necessary changes in your source data, copy it and then paste it back into the data import field.